williamdavie/Exciton-fine-structure-in-perovskites/README.md

 -
 ## Quantum Espresso Post-Processing

+### read_QE_out.py

+Reads output files from QE including:

+- SCF/NSCF outputs to find and compute the band gap
+- bandstructure .dat files fetching the bandstructure for additional analysis/plotting

 ### effective_mass_cal.py

 Calculates the electron (and hole) effective mass $m^*$ using the following relation to curvature of the energy dispersion: